 Mass declaring wines lets you declare all of the wines listed in the Wine Declaration console that aren’t already completed.

 BEFORE YOU BEGIN: We recommend that you remove wines with warnings until the reasons behind the warning are resolved.
-To remove an individual wine from the list, click the beside the wine.
+To remove an individual wine from the list, click the Remove icon beside the wine.
 To remove all wines with warnings, click (Remove Entries with Warnings).

 To mass declare wines: